microsoft/ML-For-Beginners/NLP/2-Tasks/README.md

 > 🎓 **Lemmatization**
 >
 > A *lemma* is the root or headword for a set of words, for instance *flew*, *flies*, *flying* have a lemma of the verb *fly*.

-## TextBlob & NLTK
+There are also useful databases available for the NLP researcher, notably:

+> 🎓 **WordNet**
+>
+> [WordNet](https://wordnet.princeton.edu/) is a database of words, synonyms, antonyms and many other details for every word in many different languages.
+It is incredibly useful when attempting to build translations, spell checkers, or language tools of any type.

+## NLP Libraries

-Luckily, you don't have to build all of these techniques yourself, as there are excellent Python libraries available that make it much more accessible to developers who aren't specialised in natural language processing or machine learning.
-The next lesson includes more examples on these, but here you will learn some useful examples to help you with the next task.
+Luckily, you don't have to build all of these techniques yourself, as there are excellent Python libraries available that make it much more accessible to developers who aren't specialized in natural language processing or machine learning.
+The next lessons include more examples of these, but here you will learn some useful examples to help you with the next task.

+Let's use a library called TextBlob as it contains helpful APIs for tackling these types of tasks.
+TextBlob "stands on the giant shoulders of [NLTK](https://nltk.org) and [pattern](https://github.com/clips/pattern), and plays nicely with both."
+It has a considerable amount of ML embedded in its API.

 > Note: A useful [Quick Start](https://textblob.readthedocs.io/en/dev/quickstart.html#quickstart) guide is available for TextBlob that is recommended for experienced Python developers

-When attempting to identify *noun phrases*, the default extractor seems to miss quite a few, but there is the option to use a different one.
+When attempting to identify *noun phrases*, TextBlob offers several options of extractors to find noun phrases.
+Take a look at `ConllExtractor`.

 ```python
 from textblob import TextBlob